 The star of the show is the Isenheim Altarpiece.
 Dating from 1515, the two-sided painting is done on hinged panels that the priests could move depending in the season.
 The effect is a rich, beautiful painting that feels a bit like a “choose your own adventure story,” only with Jesus at the center.

-Tip: If you’re interested in renting a car in Colmar, limit yourself to the Avis at the train station.
-Other rental car agencies are located further out but can be difficult to reach.
+Tip: If you’re interested in renting a car, limit yourself to the Avis at the train station.
+Other rental car agencies are located farther out but can be difficult to reach.
 (Pro tip: We have a whole article about renting cars and driving in France, which may help you!)

 Dolls, cars, puppets, games, and more delight visitors of any age at the Toy Museum of Colmar.
 The exhibits—housed in what was once a movie theater—give in-depth information on the toys’ history, often stretching back a century.